Short description of the article

-- The vendors can be found by customers easily and quickly, and in addition to it, these customers can make orders from all over the world so that even small stores and shops can come to the global market.
+The vendors may be found by customers easily and quickly, and in addition to it, these customers can make orders from all over the world so that even small stores and shops can come to the global market.

 Of course, above-mentioned advantages are the main ones, and there are much more benefits from e-Commerce business which will be described more precisely in the coming articles.
-There is an opinion that in the future eCommerce will replace all other sales’ types.
-There appear more and more e-commerce models nowadays.
+There is an opinion that in the future e-commerce will replace all other sales’ types.
+Nowadays, there are appear more and more e-commerce models.